Priyanshusharmaaa/Medical-Report-Generator-from-Chest-X-Ray-Images/README.md

 ✅ **Evaluation Metrics**: Measures performance using BERTScore, NLG metrics, and clinical efficacy tests.

+## DESCRIPTION OF THE DATASET
+The MIMIC-CXR is a publicly available chest X-ray dataset for chest radiography research.It comprises 15,000 chest X-ray images in dicom format and their associated radiology reports in xml format.
+The dataset has the following key features:
+● **Image File Path**: Location or link to the corresponding chest X-ray image.
+● **Findings**: A textual description of abnormalities or observations made by the radiologist.
+● **Impression**: A concise summary of the radiologist's primary conclusions.
+The dataset has 14 labels corresponding to common chest X-ray pathologies.The pathology labels include Atelectasis, Cardiomegaly, Consolidation, Edema, Enlarged Cardiomediastinum, Fracture, Lung Lesion, Lung Opacity, Pleural Effusion, Pleural Other, Pneumonia, Pneumothorax, Support Devices, and No Finding.

 ## 👨‍💻 Team Members
 - **Anand Raj**
 - **Saniya Shinde**